Overwatch World Cup: History

 According to former lead game director Jeff Kaplan, Overwatch was not developed with any dedication towards esports.
-Dan Szymborski of ESPN stated that Overwatch was poised as the next big esport for having a sufficiently different look and playstyle from established esports titles like Counter-Strike: Global Offensive and Call of Duty, enough variety in maps and characters, and strong support from Blizzard to maintain the game for a long time.
-Bryant Francis writing for Gamasutra noted the speed and short match times of Overwatch make the game highly favorable for viewership, further supporting the title as an eSports title.
-Overwatch's progression into eSports was described by Rolling Stone as a "strategy [that] involved carefully rolling out the game in steps – first a closed beta, then open beta, then full release, then a competitive mode and finally a league."
+Dan Szymborski of ESPN stated that Overwatch was poised as the next big esport for having a sufficiently different look and playstyle from established esports games like Counter-Strike: Global Offensive and Call of Duty, enough variety in maps and characters, and strong support from Blizzard to maintain the game for a long time.
+Bryant Francis writing for Gamasutra noted the speed and short match times of Overwatch make the game highly favorable for viewership, further supporting the title as an esports.
+Overwatch's progression into esports was described by Rolling Stone as a "strategy [that] involved carefully rolling out the game in steps – first a closed beta, then open beta, then full release, then a competitive mode and finally a league."

 In June 2016, the esports organizer ESL announced that they would host the first international Overwatch competition in August 2016, called Overwatch Atlantic Showdown.
 The competition used four open qualifiers beginning in June, followed by regional qualifiers and then a final online qualifier.
 Eight teams then competed for a six-figure prize in the finals to be held at Gamescom 2016 from August 20–21.
 Turner Broadcasting's ELeague announced the first Overwatch Open tournament, starting in July 2016, with a total prize pool of $300,000, with plans to broadcast the finals on Turner's cable channel TBS in September 2016.

 In August 2016, Blizzard announced their own Overwatch international tournament, allowing users to vote for teams to represent their nation or region.
 Over 3 million votes to decide national teams were cast.
 The inaugural Overwatch World Cup was watched by 100,000 people at BlizzCon 2016.
 The South Korean team won the tournament, defeating the Russian team 4–0 in the final round.

 In March 2017, Blizzard announced Overwatch World Cup 2017.
 The selection of national teams for the 2017 World Cup was different from 2016 in that participating nations were required to vote for an Overwatch World Cup National Committee.
 The National Committees were based upon nominations chosen by Blizzard; according to Blizzard, "analysts, coaches, statisticians, and other authorities" recommended rosters for all stages of the competition.
 Blizzard announced the 2017 World Cup participants in April.
 The 2017 World Cup experienced an issue with several players on the Chinese team being denied visas to enter the United States for the final round, causing four players on the team to be replaced by substitutes.